1.2. Asset Description

 Steel and Concrete (S1, S2, C1, C2)

-The available information about location and building geometry were further refined by merging the UrbanSim database with the publicly available Microsoft Building Footprint data ([Microsoft20]) for the testbed area.
+The available information about location and building geometry was further refined by merging the UrbanSim database with the publicly available Microsoft Building Footprint data ([Microsoft20]) for the testbed area.
 These data were used to populate two additional attributes, replacement cost and structure type, based on a ruleset that considers local design practice and real estate pricing.
-For further details about the database and ruleset see [Elhadded19].
+For further details about the database and ruleset, see [Elhadded19].

 Waddell02